ibleaman/JPPC/concerts_archive.md

 *OUR NOTEWORTHY PAST CONCERTS [FROM 2005 on]*

+**"From Varshe and Vilne to Vashington Heights"**
+	Merkin Hall at Kaufman Music Center, New York, NY, June 2024

 **"Chutzpah!
 Yiddish Songs of Defiance"**
 	Bet Am Shalom Synagogue, White Plains, NY, December 2023
 	Shelter Rock Jewish Center, Roslyn, NY, November 2023